Matlor/Information-Market/prototype/README.md

 I think we can:

-- delete ledger did files -> we need to deploy with the private one due to minter
 - ignore candid files for graphql
 - delete invoice.did

+ledger:

+- dfx calls the ledger using the candid file specified in dfx.json
+- to deploy the canister we therefore need to switch out the private and public did files.

+## Tests

+dfx deploy utilities

+run a test:
+./pick_winner.test.sh -r http://localhost:8000